BackyardOGT/MLP-CW2/README.md

 * ? - try (vs. simple agent) training with held out cards and how it evals with them
 * ? - Implement for env not using player start bsaed on cards (set in game playerStart=None instead of playerStart=1 rather to use starting player based on cards)

-* T - Get running on MLP server
-* ? - Check ac and obs spaces and bounds
-* ? - get github agent into our system (same as random/simple agent) - mostly as eval but worth trying to train with to
-* ? - make a cmd line print out of board state would be useful debugging

-* Work on reward and heuristic agent

-#### Lower

 * Label bots are playing in UI
 * O - Add square highlighting before move to show bot vs bot